Windows 10 April 2018 Update is Coming On April 30 - Slashdot

 Windows 10 is a service, meaning it was built in a very different way from its predecessors so it can be regularly updated with not just fixes, but new features, too.
 Microsoft has released four major updates so far: November Update, Anniversary Update, Creators Update, and Fall Creators Update.
 The fifth one will be out on Monday.

 What are you going to break this time?
-(Score:2)
+(Score:3, Insightful)

 New and improved breakage!

-More things will break (Score:3)
+More things will break (Score:5, Insightful)

 Oh and I get to set my default browser back to Chrome and my preferred PDF reader back to Adobe Reader.